Law enforcement in Syria: Ba'athist brutal force and other issues

-According to several sources, police impunity and corruption are serious problems.
-In 2008, President Bashar al-Assad issued a law that mandates that only the General Command of the Army and Armed Forces may issue an arrest warrant in the case of a crime committed by a military officer, member of the internal security forces, or customs police officer in the pursuit of his normal duties, and that such cases must be tried in military courts.
+According to several sources, police impunity and corruption were serious problems during the Ba'athist era.
+In 2008, Bashar al-Assad issued a law that mandated that only the General Command of the Army and Armed Forces could issue an arrest warrant in the case of a crime committed by a military officer, member of the internal security forces, or customs police officer in the pursuit of his normal duties, and that such cases must be tried in military courts.
 Arbitrary and false arrests are also problems, and detainees had no legal redress.
 According to the accusations, the authorities use the Emergency Law to detain persons critical of the government and charge them with a wide range of political crimes, including treason.
 Incommunicado detention was a severe problem.
 Many persons who disappeared were believed to be either in long-term detention without charge or possibly to have died while detained.
 Many detainees brought to trial were held incommunicado for years, and their trials were often marked by irregularities and lack of due process.
 A shortage of available courts and lack of legal provisions for a speedy trial or plea bargaining led to lengthy pretrial detentions.

-According to a 2005 Freedom House report, women are discouraged from presenting their claims in police stations, which are largely staffed by male police officers, for fear of experiencing discomfort or sexual harassment.
-According to the report, Syrian police officials are not sympathetic to women victims of violence.
+According to a 2005 Freedom House report, women were discouraged from presenting their claims in police stations, which were largely staffed by male police officers, for fear of experiencing discomfort or sexual harassment.
+According to the report, Syrian police officials were not sympathetic to women victims of violence.

 A human rights police training program funded by the Swiss and Norwegian governments continued throughout 2008.
 The Geneva Institute for Human Rights, with support from the Ministand the Office of the High Commissioner for Human Rights, began a third training course in October.